dboutote/Advanced-Term-Fields-Images/readme.txt

 = Does this plugin depend on any others? =

 Yes, this plugin is an extension of the Advanced Term Fields framework.
 You'll need to install that plugin to handle all base functionality.

 It can be found here:

 * On WP: [Advanced Term Fields](https://wordpress.org/plugins/advanced-term-fields/)
 * On GitHub: [Advanced Term Fields](https://github.com/dboutote/Advanced-Term-Fields)

 = Does this create/modify/destroy database tables? =

 This leverages the term meta capabilities added in WordPress 4.4.
 No database modifications needed!

+== Screenshots ==

+1. Custom column to the Tag List Table.
+2. Select your color using the native WordPress color picker.
+3. Accessible from the Quick Edit form
+4. Color picker on the Edit Tag screen.

 == Changelog ==